dumky/blog/content/2015/08/ad-blocking-on-ios.md

 You can do the same and configure your mobile device to use the PAC file.

+TODO: can ads in apps be blocked too?

 http://blog.monstuff.com/ad-block-pac.js

 # Security considerations

+TODO

 This idea comes from the [FAQ of Weblock](https://www.weblockapp.com/faq/#question-7), an iOS app which generates PAC files).
 The FAQ offers a good explanation for this choice: